 “This isn’t the triumphant tale of a hero who defeated his monster… it’s just the story of somebody…. who’s learning to live with them.”

-In MonsterMind, Alfonso Casas introduces us to his monsters— past traumas, social anxiety, sadness, doubt, and fear that lives inside his head that manifest in his day-to-day life.
+In ‘MonsterMind,’ Alfonso Casas introduces readers to his inner demons — past traumas, social anxiety, sadness, doubt, and fear — which reside within his mind and manifest in his day-to-day life.

 Rating: 5 out of 5 stars